akaimxntis/SPDPartyBot/README.md

 - Description
 - Image link

-After that, the invite is posted in the configured invite channel.
+After that, the invite is posted in the configured channel.

 Example invite: